dart-lang/language/working/2364 - primary constructors/feature-specification.md

 any, in _D_.
 Moreover, _D2_ omits the formal parameter list _L_ that follows the name, type parameter list, if any, and `.id`, if any.

-Otherwise, _D_ is a primary body constructor.
+Otherwise, _D_ is a declaring body constructor.
 If the reserved word `this` is followed by `.id` where `id` is an identifier then _k_ has the name `C.id`.
 If it is followed by `.new` then _k_ has the name `C`.
 If it is not followed by `.`  then _k_ has the name `C`.